Best CBD Oil for Cats With Cancer: Reviews & Guide (July 2021)

 How To Give Your Cat CBD Oil

-Although CBD oil can be simply added to your cat’s food, we highly recommend using the sublingual (under-the-tongue) method or at least applying it directly to the mouth.
+Although CBD oil can be simply added to your cat’s food, I recommend using the sublingual (under-the-tongue) method or at least applying it to the inside of the ears or in the mouth.

 While your feline companion is unlikely to cooperate, this method of administration has greater benefits because CBD can be absorbed directly into the bloodstream through tiny blood vessels in the mouth.